 Payment gateways enable businesses to handle electronic payments.
-Necessary to accepting credit cards, debit cards and other types of electronic payments, payment gateways work between the merchant account, payment processor and card network to complete a transaction.
+They’re necessary for accepting credit cards, debit cards and other types of electronic payments online.

 Prior to selecting a payment gateway for online business, it is important to understand all components of the gateway.
 Understanding these critical components can significantly help you evaluate and select the best payment gateways for your online business.
 The best payment gateways offer these features.

 Fraudulent Activity Protection

-When selecting a payment gateway provider, flexibility around payment capabilities can be extremely useful – providing the ability to streamline business systems and prevent unnecessary tech investments.
+When selecting a payment gateway provider, flexibility around payment capabilities can be extremely useful.
+This can provide the ability to streamline business systems and prevent unnecessary tech investments.
 For instance, knowing that your business wants to accept credit and debit cards now, but add eChecks later, can help determine if a specific gateway provider is right for you.
-Additionally, being able to process payments in various ways, such as one-time and recurring, could be a deciding factor for online payment gateway selection.
+Additionally, being able to process payments in various ways, such as one-time and recurring, could be a deciding factor for payment gateways for you.

 >> Supporting Post: How to Provide a Seamless and Efficient Payment Integration